Pylons/pylonsrtd/index.rst

     A filterable list official add-ons (supported by the Pylons Project), popular add-ons from the community, and other web-related packages.

-:ref:`Pylons Project Library Package Documentation <pylons-project-library-package-documentation>`
-    A list of packages under the Pylons Project that are useful outside of Pyramid.

 :ref:`Pylons (the web framework) Documentation <the-pylons-project>`
     Documentation of Pylons (the web framework).